PowhatanSPEAR13804/FTCRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 The class names will follow a naming convention which indicates the purpose of each class.
 The prefix of the name will be one of the following:

-Basic:  	This is a minimally functional OpMode used to illustrate the skeleton/structure
-            of a particular style of OpMode.
-These are bare bones examples.
+Basic is a barebones example

-Sensor:    	This is a Sample OpMode that shows how to use a specific sensor.
+Sensor is a Sample OpMode that shows how to use a specific sensor.
-            It is not intended to drive a functioning robot, it is simply showing the minimal code required to read and display the sensor values.
+  Not intended to drive a functioning robot.

-Robot:	    This is a Sample OpMode that assumes a simple two-motor (differential) drive base.
+Robot is a Sample OpMode that assumes a simple two-motor (differential) drive base.
-            It may be used to provide a common baseline driving OpMode, or to demonstrate how a particular sensor or concept can be used to navigate.
+            May be used to provide a common baseline driving OpMode.

 Concept:	This is a sample OpMode that illustrates performing a specific function or concept.
             These may be complex, but their operation should be explained clearly in the comments,